 Betterment Vs FutureAdvisor

 Betterment wins on fees, tax strategy, human advice and social impact portfolios.
-It also takes custody of your assets, so you don’t have to worry about extra fees charged by custodians, like Fidelity and TD Ameritrade, which house FutureAdvisor client assets.
+It also takes custody of your assets, so you don’t have to worry about extra fees charged by custodians, like Fidelity, which house FutureAdvisor client assets.
 FutureAdvisor beats Betterment on expense ratios at the low-end, account minimums on top tier service, and investment strategy by considering pre-existing portfolios and tax circumstances of individuals.

 |Betterment Wins||FutureAdvisor Wins|